 This valley has always been considered a belly of the town, feeding people of Dubrovnik from many centuries.
 To this day, people here grow olives, grapes, veggies, and fruits, including figs, lemons, and mandarins.

 This narrow strip of land nested between mountain Snjeznica on one side, and Adriatic Sea on the other side, covers about 200 km2.
-A lovely seaside town of Cavtat is municipal centre.
+A lovely seaside town of Cavtat is a municipal centre.

 Forest covers about one third of the region.
 There are also two rivers flowing through Konavle: Ljuta, and Konavocica.